Loading...

 Information about Anthropic's standard retention policies is set out in Anthropic's commercial data retention policy and consumer data retention policy.

-Our approach to data retention
+Anthropic's approach to data retention

 Different APIs and features have different storage and retention needs.
 Where an API or feature doesn't require storage of customer prompts or responses, it may be eligible for ZDR.
 Where an API or feature necessarily requires storage of customer prompts or responses, Anthropic designs for the smallest possible retention footprint.
 For these features: